 South Korea searches for missing people as death toll from downpours reaches 41

-SEOUL, South Korea (AP) — Rescuers searched Tuesday for about 10 people still missing in landslides and floods caused by more than a week of torrential rains in South Korea, as the country’s military dispatched more than 10,000 troops to support rescue works.
+SEOUL, South Korea (AP) — Rescuers searched Tuesday for nine people still missing in landslides and other incidents caused by more than a week of torrential rains in South Korea, as the country’s military dispatched more than 10,000 troops to support rescue works.

 The downpours pounding South Korea since July 9 have left 41 people dead, nine missing and 35 others injured.
 The rainfall has also forced about 12,780 people to evacuate and left about 28,600 households without power.